Rabupura: Geography

 On the north side is Rustampur and Pachokara, while on south side is Tirthali industrial sector.
 Mohammadabad Kheda is located on west side and Jhajhar is located on east side of Rabupura.

 Demographics

-As of 2001 India census, Rabupura had a population of 13,024.
+As of 2011 India census, Rabupura had a population of 23,024.
 Males constitute 53% of the population and females 47%.
-Rabupura has an average literacy rate of 43%, lower than the national average of 59.5%: male literacy is 54%, and female literacy is 30%.
-In Rabupura, 19% of the population is under 6 years of age.
+Rabupura has an average literacy rate of 58.96%, lower than the national average of 59.5%: male literacy is 69.64%, and female literacy is 46.75%.

 Connectivity

 Road

 Rabupura is situated on the Yamuna Expressway, between Dankaur and Jewar and just opposite to Mohammadabad Kheda village.

 Rail

 The nearest railway station is Chola on the Delhi-Kanpur section of Indian railways.
 The Chola railway station is situated on Jewar-Bulandshahr (NH-334DD).